 Tether Gold (XAUT)

-Tether, the largest USD-backed stablecoin distributer, recently released XAUT, a gold-backed crypto token.
+Tether, the largest USD-backed stablecoin distributer, recently released XAUT, a gold-backed cryptocurrency token.
 Each XAUT token is receives backing from one troy fine ounce of gold on a gold bar courtesy of London Good Delivery.
 XAUT tokens exist on blockchains like Ethereum and TRON, and users are able to keep track of transactions on block explorers such as Etherscan.

 Tether’s gold reserves reside in a Swiss vault.
 Using Tether’s website, token holders can research the serial number of their appointed gold bars.
 Tether also permits investors to take physical delivery of the gold or redeem it to obtain cash.